Are You Being Consistent?

 I have been working hard at the office as well as at home.
 However despite this, tasks are beginning to fall between the cracks because I am not being consistent in the way I go about my work.

-I will give you an example.
-I do a whole bunch of tasks one day, staying up late, then nothing for two days after that, then I repeat the process, all the while trying to tick off a massive to do list.
-Instead of working a couple of solid, focused hours each day; my work schedule seems to be all over the place.
+I’ll give you an example.
+I do a whole bunch of tasks one day, staying up late, then nothing for two days after that, then I repeat the process, all the while trying to tick off a massive to-do list.

 Since I have been back at work, I have been running on irregular bursts of energy.
 I work like crazy, then I seem to slow down and sometimes come to a screeching halt.
 Then I pick myself up and the burst of energy starts all over again.

-The problem with this cycle of working is that it is unsustainable.
 Eventually you will fall into a screaming heap.
-I am not at that point, but I am certainly sensing trouble brewing if I continue on this path.
+I’m not at that point yet, but I am certainly sensing trouble brewing if I continue on this path.

 Instead what I need is a gradual but continuous stream of energy, so I don’t burn myself out.